Seagate/cortx-experiments/S3/Full-Fake-TTFB/objective/README.md

 * On 16MB objects and 20 clients we get 940 MB/s.
 Still very good, at 20
   instances it is 19GB/s, which is more than enough.
 * So C++ code is good at throughput, but not so good at RPS.
+* 5 clients test case shows throughput growth with objects of sizes 1 KB to 256 MB.
+  However 50 GB throughput 2 times worse than 256 MB which means s3server is better optimized for medium sized objects.
+Dynamic memory tuning for requests could help to improve huge objects throughput.